DimitarGrozev5/expenses-go-1/readme.md

 ### Stage 2

-For Stage 2 I will split the project in to two parts.
-The main server, that renders content for the users and a database server, that contains all of the logic for connecting and communicating with the db.
+For Stage 2 the project is split in to two parts.
+First we have the main server that renders content for the users.
+Secondly we have a DB controller that contains all of the logic for connecting to and communicating with the DB.
 This seems like an unnecessary transition but it's a neccessary step if I want to make a horizontally scalable sqlite database.
 It also decouples the user facing part from the buisness logic and I may end up converting that to NextJS.
-The communication between services will happen in gRPC firstly because it's a fun new thing to try, seondly because it's a flexible and robust way to organize service-to-service communication.
+The communication between the different services will hapen with gRPC because it's a fun paradigm that is new to me and also because it's a genuinly good way to structure the communication between two servers.

 ## Project elements